WillPall/RubyMUD/README.md

 ## Features

-* Uses a simple SQLite DB by default to handle storage of user accounts and state, which the option to use Postgres instead.
+* Uses a simple SQLite DB by default to handle storage of user accounts and state, with the option to use Postgres instead.
 * Allows users to login and create a username and password
 * Currently loads a basic world based off a png in the assets folder
 * Supports commands such as directions, and basic chat

 ## Getting Started

-1. Ensure you're using ruby 3.2.2 or later, and bundle install
+1. Ensure you're using ruby 3.2.2 or later, and `bundle install``
 1. Run `rake db:setup` to create the database with necessary empty structure
 1. Run `ruby_mud.rb` from the parent directory
 1. You should be able to `telnet localhost 2019` to connect to the server